{{org_field_logo}}

 The purpose of this policy is to ensure that {{org_field_name}} provides a structured, high-quality induction training programme for all new employees, enabling them to understand their roles, responsibilities, and regulatory requirements while delivering safe, effective, and compassionate care.
 This policy ensures that all new staff are fully prepared and competent before undertaking their duties, in line with Care Inspectorate Wales (CIW) regulations and best practices.

-- The Regulation and Inspection of Social Care (Wales) Act 2016 – Requires care providers to ensure staff are adequately trained before providing care.
+- Regulation and Inspection of Social Care (Wales) Act 2016 (including duties relating to quality, oversight, and workforce fitness).

 2. Scope